windmill-labs/windmilldocs/docs/how-tos/1_use_flows.md

 :::tip
 You can import Flows and Scripts from the [Windmill Hub][hub] in one click.
-It is also a great place to share your creations with the community.
+It is also a great place to share with the community.

 <br/>